xiaocanli/stochastic-parker/docs/source/development/implementation.rst

 - ``random_number_generator``: This module contains the methods to generate random numbers using the Mersenne Twister algorithm.
 - ``read_confg``: This module contains the methods to read the simulation configuration file.
 - ``acc_region_surface``: This module contains the methods for the surface to separate the acceleration region and the non-acceleration region.
 It is useful when we want to isolate certain particle acceleration regions, for example, near the shock front.
-- ``mhd_data_sli``: This module contains the methods to read the MHD simulation data from Shengtai Li's MHD code.
-NOTE: This module is not used in the current version of the code and will be removed in the future.